-Sanctuary as one of the nons
+She was in episode 'Sanctuary' as one of the nons.

 The Adventures of William Tell (Video) (production coordinator) 1989 and as actress, the non who found Tell in Episode Santuary

 Mylène Farmer: Libertine (Video short) (trainee assistant director) 1986

 Caroline has produced over a dozen television series in France, Canada and the US.
 She headed up international casting for Atlantique Productions in Paris

 for numerous years and her knowledge of the inner workings of international television co-production runs deep.
 Most recently, Caroline's knowledge of production work